flesler/parallel/README.md

--d, --delimiter <delim> Input items are terminated by delim [default \n] -0, --null              Use NUL as delimiter, alias for -d $'\\0' -q, --quote             Quote each input line in case they contain special caracters -t, --trim              Trims the input of leading and trailing spaces and tabs -C, --colsep <regex>    Column separator for positional placeholders [default " "] -a, --arg-file <file>   Use file as input source instead of stdin -p, --pipe              Spread input lines to jobs via their stdin
+-d, --delimiter <delim> Input items are terminated by delim [default \n] -0, --null              Use NUL as delimiter, alias for -d $'\\0' -q, --quote             Quote each input line in case they contain special caracters -t, --trim              Removes spaces, tabs and new lines around the input lines -C, --colsep <regex>    Column separator for positional placeholders [default " "] -a, --arg-file <file>   Use file as input source instead of stdin -p, --pipe              Spread input lines to jobs via their stdin